This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - JPA

-- Click the “Generate” button at the bottom of the page.
+- Click the Generate button at the bottom of the page.

-- Import the project into Eclipse.
+- Import the generated project into Eclipse.

-- application.properties - Application Configuration file.
+- application.properties – Application configuration file.

-Important dependencies are shown below.
+Important dependencies are listed below.

 <dependency>